-Cracow is the capital of the Malopolska region, the metropolitan centre of the Cracow agglomeration and an important European metropolis.
-Being the second city in Poland in terms of size and population, Cracow is divided into 18 districts.
+Kraków is the capital of the Malopolska region, the metropolitan centre of the Cracow agglomeration and an important European metropolis

 Former capital of Poland and the seat of Polish monarchs.
-In the Middle Ages, one of the major European administration and trade centres.
-An important religious, cultural, academic and crafts centre in the 15th and the 16th centuries.
+In the Middle Ages, one of the major European administration and trade centres, an important religious, cultural, academic and crafts centre.

 Location and site

 Cracow is located in the south of Poland, on the Vistula, the largest Polish river, between the Cracow and Częstochowa Upland, the Basin of the Nida, the Cracow Gate and the Sandomierz Valley.

 The 1257 founding charter based on the Magdeburg Law specified the city’s new urban plan, with a centrally located Main Square and a regular chequered pattern of streets running from it.
 The Main Square was the largest in medieval Europe: each of its sides is 200 m long.
 It has been preserved in an unmodified shape and is still the heart of the city.
 In 1978, the Main Square and the surrounding chequered pattern of streets were included on the first UNESCO World Heritage List, and in 2005 came first in the World’s Best Squares ranking held by the Project for Public Spaces.